In this section:

 In the past, this was awarded to the top undergraduate and graduate student applicants.
 The college-level awards were inactive for some time because the self-perpetuating aspect of this fund did not materialize for various reasons.
 We began a fund-raising campaign in 2001 to rejuvenate the Shirley G. Carter Memorial Award and increase funds for the Austin T. Brown Technical Communication Award.
 Grant requests from the Society were approved to replenish the funds and we began the new award program for the 2002-2003 school year.
 We have been unable to find volunteers to staff the Education Committee but starting in 2009, the chapter will give awards for the best entry from a college-level student in our Technical Communication Competition.

 The Society for Technical Communication

 The Society for Technical Communication (STC) is a Section 501(c)(3) not-for-profit educational, scientific, and charitable organization dedicated to furthering the art of communicating technical information and promoting the education, improvement, and advancement of its members.
 STC was established in 1953 and currently has 37 professional chapters, 9 student chapters, 12 special interest groups (SIGs), and around 6,000 members worldwide in about 50 countries.

-The Washington, DC – Baltimore (WDCB) Chapter (WDCB), is one of the largest in the Society with almost 500 members.
+The Washington, DC – Baltimore (WDCB) Chapter (WDCB), has many local STC members as well as STC members living in other states and countries.
 Our members are employed by private firms, government agencies, and academic institutions, or work as consultants.
 They share their expertise with the community and with newcomers to the technical communication field in many ways.

 Members of STC communicate in many ways.
 They are writers, editors, teachers, publishers, graphic artists, designers, researchers, producers and presenters of audiovisual materials, and marketing specialists.
 Their level of knowledge and experience ranges from that of college students to renowned experts.
 Equal numbers of men and women are STC members.